- Cancer Information

 If you have not already done so, now is the time to think about making a will, appointing a substitute decision-maker, and preparing an advance care directive.

 For any of these documents to be legally binding, you need to have capacity at the time of signing the document.
 Having capacity means you are able to understand the choices that are available and the consequences of your decisions, and are able to communicate your choices.
 For more information, talk to your doctor and lawyer.

-A will is a document that records who you would like to receive your assets (estate) after you die.
-It can also record your wishes regarding guardianship plans for any children.
+A will is a legal document that sets out what you want to happen to your assets after you die.
+These assets are called your estate and may include your house, land, car, bank accounts, jewellery, clothes, household goods or investments.
+A will can also record your wishes regarding guardianship plans for any children.

 When you die without a will, you are said to die intestate.
 Your assets are distributed to family members according to a formula provided by the law.
 Although any will can be challenged in court, having a valid will usually means your assets will go to the people of your choice, avoids extra expenses, and simplifies the process for your family.